 Application Source Folder

-•This folder will be used to store content for applications that you have imported into SCCM: Specify the full path name to the local folder or network share that will be used to store the installers for the third-party applications you deploy.
+- This folder will be used to store content for applications that you have imported into Configuration Manager: Specify the full path name to the local folder or network share that will be used to store the installers for the third-party applications you deploy.

-For information on how to perform a deployment to Microsoft Intune, see Deploying Third-Party Applications.
+For information on how to perform a deployment to Microsoft Intune, see Synchronizing Third-Party Applications.